kongondo/ProcessWireAPIGen/README.md

 ## Other stuff

-The current theme used in the docs is 'sublime text', a custom theme I hacked together based on the default ApiGen theme.
-I am working on a theme switcher for those who'd prefer a lighter variant.
+The theme used in the documentation is 'sublime text', a custom theme I hacked together based on the default ApiGen theme.
+By default the documentation will be displayed using the default ApiGen theme.
+If you prefer a darker theme, select it in the theme switcher.

 ## Known Bugs